eric-dk/EncryptionCompat/README.md

 No. Decryption will retain previous keys; subsequent messages may be encrypted with new, more secure keys.

 #### Can keys be irreversibly lost?
 Yes.
-The Android Keystore reliability depends on device; manufacturer [implementations may](https://doridori.github.io/android-security-the-forgetful-keystore/) (have bugs)[https://alexbakker.me/post/mysterious-google-titan-m-bug-cve-2019-9465.html].
+The Android Keystore reliability depends on device; manufacturer [implementations may](https://doridori.github.io/android-security-the-forgetful-keystore/) [have bugs](https://alexbakker.me/post/mysterious-google-titan-m-bug-cve-2019-9465.html).
 Robust error handling is recommended.

 ## Changelog